[3.12] Ice Dancing Queen - Icestorm/Cyclone/CI - Viable For Everything

 My favorite setup is: Discipline, Flesh and Stone, Aspect of the Spider.

 Cyclone through the map and faceroll everything.
 Use Vortex to trigger Arcane Surge and Bonechill damage bonuses.
-Use Vaal Righteous Fire to burn bosses and tough rares.

 The choice of Frostblink vs Flame Dash is up to your taste.
 I personally like Frostblink better because it can be used without interrupting Cyclone.

 This build can run any maps with almost any possible mod combinations.
 Most of them can be ignored, except a few that require special attention:

 Bring a mana flask that doesn't end on full mana.

 If you don't have a Watcher's Eye jewel with +ES gain on hit, then just don't run straight into monster packs, kill them from range.
 Watcher's Eye trivializes the clearing, then you just need to be careful while tanking endgame bosses.

 In red tier maps your resists are lowered by 34%.
 This is completely mitigated by The Wise Oak flask which is great for this build anyway.
 Or any Bismuth flask if you can't afford The Wise Oak early in a new league.

 Just be more careful.
 You'll be taking a little more elemental damage, but very few things hit hard enough to hurt this build.